Sources and Types of Gravitational Waves

 Burst Gravitational Waves

-The search for 'burst gravitational waves' is truly a search for the unexpected—both because we have yet to detect them, and because there are still so many unknowns that we really don’t know what to expect!
+The search for 'burst gravitational waves' is truly a search for the unexpected—both because LIGO has yet to detect them, and because there are still so many unknowns that we really don’t know what to expect!
 For example, sometimes we don’t know enough about the physics of a system to predict how gravitational waves from that source will appear.

 We also expect to detect gravitational waves from systems we never knew about before.
 To search for these kinds of gravitational waves, we cannot assume that they will have well-defined properties like those of continuous and compact binary inspiral waves.
 This means we cannot restrict our analyses to searching only for the signatures of gravitational waves that scientists have predicted.